How to Become a Financial Advisor

 How Do I Become a Registered Investment Adviser?

-An investment adviser sometimes called an asset manager, investment counselor, investment manager, portfolio manager, or wealth manager, is someone who provides financial advice about securities.
+An investment adviser, sometimes called an asset manager, investment counselor, investment manager, portfolio manager, or wealth manager, is someone who provides valuable financial advice about securities.
 The term investment adviser is a specific legal designation that requires the firm or the individual (investment adviser representative) to register with the SEC.

 Registered investment advisers have a fiduciary responsibility to their clients, meaning that they are legally obligated to act in the best financial interest of their clients.
 Financial advisors not registered with the SEC are not obligated to do so by law.